 In our preclinical studies, we showed that EOS-850 inhibited adenosine pathway-mediated immunosuppression and led to both T cell activation and antitumor activity, when dosed either as monotherapy or in combination with CPIs and chemotherapy.
 We also showed in preclinical studies that dosing of EOS-850 in combination with a CPI resulted in the rejection of tumors after reintroduction without further treatment, suggesting the potential for a durable immune memory response.
 In the dose escalation portion of our ongoing Phase 1/2a clinical trial of EOS-850 in 21 heavily pre-treated patients with advanced solid tumors, we observed preliminary evidence of clinical benefit in seven patients who have achieved at least stable disease.
-Of these seven patients, as of July 7, 2020, two have exhibited confirmed partial responses, one with CPI-refractory metastatic melanoma and one with heavily pretreated metastatic castration-resistant prostate cancer, or CRPC.
-The antitumor activity results from the dose escalation portion of our ongoing Phase 1/2a clinical trial are considered exploratory and no statistical analysis of the results from this portion of the trial is planned.
-EOS-850 has been reported to be generally well tolerated, and as of July 7, 2020, with seven of 33 patients remaining on-study, we have observed no dose-limiting toxicity and one possibly drug-related serious adverse event of pericardial effusion, which is under investigation.
+Of these seven patients, as of June 10, 2020, two have exhibited confirmed partial responses, one with CPI-refractory metastatic melanoma and one with heavily pretreated metastatic castration-resistant prostate cancer, or CRPC.
+EOS-850 has been reported to be generally well tolerated, and as of June 10, 2020, with four of 21 patients remaining on-study, we have observed no dose-limiting toxicity or treatment-related serious adverse events in the dose escalation cohort.
 Based on these results, we plan to continue development of EOS-850 both as a monotherapy, to further evaluate activity we have observed and to identify relevant biomarkers for patient selection, and in combination with pembrolizumab, a CPI approved for use in a variety of cancers, and other standard cancer therapies.
 We are currently enrolling a monotherapy expansion cohort of up to 24 patients to further evaluate the safety, pharmacodynamics and pharmacokinetics of the recommended Phase 2 dose in a subset of solid tumor indications that we believe are most likely to benefit from single-agent treatment including melanoma, non-small cell lung cancer, or NSCLC, CRPC and endometrial cancer.
 We expect to report initial data from the expansion cohort of this Phase 1/2a clinical trial in the first half of 2021.
 We are also analyzing tumor samples from our enrolled patients to help identify biomarkers that could be used to select patients in future clinical trials.
 These biomarkers include the expression of A2AR and adenosine-producing enzymes within the tumor, the presence of immune cells within the tumor and several tumor gene signatures, including an immune gene signature.
 We plan to use these data to determine the correlation between expression of these potential predictive markers and clinical response to EOS-850.